yasirbhutta/yasirbhutta.github.io/matlab/docs/basics.md

 3. [ ] Deletes all files in the current directory
 4. [ ] Exits MATLAB session

-> What does the "doc" command do in MATLAB?
-1. [ ] Displays the content of a variable
-2. [ ] Opens the MATLAB documentation browser with the specified topic
-3. [ ] Clears the current command window
-4. [ ] Executes a predefined MATLAB script

 ## Fill in the Blanks

 - The keyword ________ displays all currently defined variables in the workspace. (who)